dskleingeld/new-server-setup/readme.md

 HAproxy is started by systemd as root, binds to privelledged ports and then runs as that user *haproxy*.
 I use systemd to sandbox HAproxy as much as possible.
 I use certbot to request and renew the certificate.
 Certbot is ran twice a day using systemd timers.

+### note on dns
+A catch all subdomain should be added to the DNS records.
+Currently I use subdomains: ha, data and devk_data.
+Instructions (here)[https://www.namecheap.com/support/knowledgebase/article.aspx/597/2237/how-can-i-set-up-a-catchall-wildcard-subdomain/].
+This also works with dynamic dns.

 ### local ports
 Ports should be assigned between 1024 and 49151.
 I use 34320-34335.
 These need to match the backends in config/haproxy.cfg.
  - certbot (renew\_certs) 34320